-Elliot has appeared as featured soloist with Hilton Head Symphony Orchestra, Columbus Indiana Philharmonic, Terre Haute Symphony Orchestra, Symphony Parnassus, and Arad State Philharmonic in Romania, among many others.
+After making his debut at age 16 with the Hilton Head Symphony Orchestra performing Rachmaninoff's Rhapsody on a Theme of Paganini, Wuu has appeared as soloist with the Lansing Symphony Orchestra, Columbus Indiana Philharmonic, Terre Haute Symphony Orchestra, Symphony Parnassus, and Arad State Philharmonic in Romania, among many others.

 In addition to performing, Wuu has worked with legendary artists as Dame Fanny Waterman, Leon Fleisher, Gary Graffman, and Ruth Slenczynska in masterclasses.

 Born in September 1999 in Fremont, CA, Wuu began piano studies at the age of six.
 Throughout high school years, Wuu was a music scholarship student, studying piano with Yoshikazu Nagai, at the San Francisco Conservatory Pre-College, as well as at the Valley Christian High School Conservatory of the Arts.
 His previous teachers include Jed Galant and Rose Chen.
 As a proud recipient of a Kovner Fellowship Award at The Juilliard School, Wuu received his Bachelor of Music degree and continue his studies of Master of Music under the tutelage of Robert McDonald.